krxm107/ip/docs/README.md

 BroBot is a task manager app for those who prefer typing and do not like digging through deep menus.

+They can be your Bro BroBot if you let them!

 ## Adding Tasks

 ### Adding ToDo Tasks